Jamaal Franklin: Shanxi Brave Dragons (2015–2016)

 On December 18, Franklin parted ways with the D-Fenders and signed with the Shanxi Brave Dragons (Shanxi Zhongyu) of the Chinese Basketball Association.
 On January 10, 2016, Franklin recorded 44 points, 10 rebounds and 20 assists in a 133–123 win over the Jilin Tigers.
 He dominated the Chinese Basketball Association, averaging incredible numbers during his time with Shanxi.
 In 19 games, he averaged a triple-double with 33.9 points, 10.8 rebounds and 10.3 assists, in addition to 3.3 steals and 1.5 blocks.

 Brujos de Guayama (2016)

 On April 5, 2016, Franklin signed with Brujos de Guayama of the Puerto Rican Baloncesto Superior Nacional.
 He left the team later that month after appearing in just four games.

 Third stint in China (2016–2017)

 In May 2016, Franklin re-signed with the Shanxi Brave Dragons for the 2016–17 season.
 On November 14, 2016, Franklin scored 61 points, 12 rebounds and 11 assists in a 125–104 win over the Beijing Ducks.
-Franklin's performance was the first 60-point triple double in the history of the CBA.
+Franklin's performance was the first 60-point triple-double in the history of the CBA.

-Sichuan Blue Whales (2017–2018)
+Sichuan Blue Whales (2017–2019)

-On August 18, 2017, the Sichuan Blue Whales officially signed Jamaal Franklin.
-On August 11, 2018, Franklin re-signed with the Blue Whales.
+In July 2017, Franklin signed with the Sichuan Blue Whales.
+He re-signed with the team in August 2018.